-The National Park Service would seek to acquire Medano Ranch and adaptively use the ranch headquarters for administrative purposes (offices, housing, storage, research support), and scheduled, guided public activities (interpretive programs, environmental education, a base for guided hiking or horseback tours, special events).
-Most historic Medano Ranch structures would be maintained.
-Leashed dogs would be allowed within the national park within the frontcountry and dunes play zones only, and they would be allowed within the national preserve.
+The National Park Service would seek to acquire Medano Ranch and adaptively use the ranch headquarters for administrative purposes (offices, housing, storage, research support) and scheduled, guided public activities (interpretive programs, environmental education, a base for guided hiking or horseback tours, special events).
+Most historic Medano Ranch structures would be retained.
+Leashed dogs would be allowed within the national park (in the frontcountry, dunes play, backcountry access zones and the Liberty Road administrative zone only) and within the national preserve.

 A trailhead would be provided in the north part of the park to provide a closer access point for backcountry recreation on the nearby national forest, the preserve, and new lands within the national park.
-Assuming neighboring entities find a way to provide vehicle access, the trailhead would be accessed via the Baca National Wildlife Refuge or Baca Grande subdivision, and then via Cow Camp Road within the national park.
-Also, the U.S. Forest Service (USFS), in consultation with the National Park Service, may study the need for (and impacts of) providing public vehicle access to USFS lands via Liberty Road or via an extension of Cow Camp Road; these options would be studied in a separate NPS/USFS environmental analysis study.
+Assuming neighboring entities find a way to provide vehicle access, the trailhead would be accessed via the Baca Grande subdivision, and then via an existing primitive road within the north portion of the national park.
+Also, the U.S. Forest Service (USFS), in consultation with the National Park Service, may study the need for (and impacts of) providing public vehicle access to USFS lands via Liberty Road or via an extension of an existing primitive road; these options would be studied in a separate NPS/USFS environmental analysis study.